The Lifting Properties of A-Homotopy Theory: Introduction

-In order to understand why this difference exists in A-homotopy theory, we develop an approach to computing the A-homotopy fundamental group of a graph in this paper analoguous to the covering space method used in classical homotopy theory.
+To make A-homotopy theory more self-contained, we develop an approach to computing the A-homotopy fundamental group of a graph in this paper analogous to the covering space method used in classical homotopy theory.
 Covering spaces and lifting properties are important for understanding the fundamental group in topology.
-This approach offers a different perspective that does not involve attaching 2-cells to graphs and using classical homotopy theory, but instead allows us to stay in the world of combinatorics.
-We will use the existing definition of covering graphs found in \cite{HellGraphs} and prove the \textit{Path Lifting Property} (Theorem \ref{Path_Lifting_Property}), the \textit{Homotopy Lifting Property} (Theorem \ref{Homotopy_Lifting_Property}), and the \textit{Lifting Criterion} (Theorem \ref{Lifting_Criterion}) for A-homotopy theory.
-There are interesting conditions on the \textit{Homotopy Lifting Property} (Theorem \ref{Homotopy_Lifting_Property}) and the \textit{Lifting Criterion} (Theorem \ref{Lifting_Criterion}) because 3-cycles and 4-cycles are contractible in A-homotopy.
-To demonstrate the difference between the cycle $C_{5}$ and the cycles $C_{3}$ and $C_{4}$, we compute the A-homotopy fundamental group of the 5-cycle using a covering graph and lifting properties in a method analogous to the method used to compute the classical fundamental group of the circle.
+This approach offers a different perspective that does not involve attaching 2-cells to graphs and using classical homotopy theory, but instead allows us to stay in the world of graphs.
+We will use the existing definition of covering graphs found in \cite{GodsilAlgebraic} and prove the Path Lifting Property (Theorem \ref{Path_Lifting_Property}), which allows us to factor graph homomorphisms from paths into a graph $X$ through a covering graph of $X$.
+We use the Path Lifting Property to prove the Homotopy Lifting Property (Theorem \ref{Homotopy_Lifting_Property}), which allows us to factor a graph homotopy through a covering graph.
+Finally, we use both the Path Lifting Property and the Homotopy Lifting Property to prove the Lifting Criterion (Theorem \ref{Lifting_Criterion}), which gives us the conditions for when an arbitrary graph homomorphism can be factored through a covering graph.
+There are interesting conditions on the Homotopy Lifting Property (Theorem \ref{Homotopy_Lifting_Property}) and the Lifting Criterion (Theorem \ref{Lifting_Criterion}) because 3-cycles and 4-cycles are contractible in A-homotopy.

+To demonstrate that covering graphs are effective computational tools, we compute the A-homotopy fundamental group of the $k$-cycle for $k \geq 5$ using a covering graph and lifting properties in a method analogous to the method used to compute the classical fundamental group of the circle.
+This method recovers the computation of the fundamental group of $C_k$ for $k \geq 5$ in \cite{BarceloFoundations} as expected.
+While covering graphs can be used as a computational tool, that is not the reason we are developing this theory.
+Covering spaces are an important part of classical homotopy theory and are an important special case of Hurewicz fibrations.
+These fibrations are used to construct a homotopy category in topology.
+We will further develop the covering graph theory, including the universal covers, for A-homotopy theory in another paper.